vivek369-ui/Selenium/README.md

                       extends                implements                   extends                 extends

      SearchContext(I)--------->WebDriver(I) -----------> RemoteWebDriver(c)----->ChromiumDriver(c)----------> ChromeDriver,Fiexfor Driver etc..

+     -RemoteDriver Driver Extends other all drivers
      - WebDriver Contain 5 Interfaces
-     -whatever we see on web page in called web element -selenium have a methods using that we interact with web elements -Locater methods : its used to find location of perticular (web element)   element(tag) (locate the element on web page) -- its used to specifiey single wen element
+     -whatever we see on web page in called web element -selenium have a methods using that we interact with web elements -Locater methods : its used to find location of perticular (web element)   element(tag) (locate the element on web page) --jar file collection of .class files
+    -- its used to specifiey single wen element
-    Action methods:after finding the web element what action will be perform its another part
+    Action methods:after finding the web element what action will be perform its another part Maven : Project bulid  tool (automatically configur jar file) and all project 3 lifecycle in maven
+	      1 clean : when we run clean cycle old .class file delete 2 Default : 7 diff phase
+	                  1 validate : check project valid or not comand-->MVN Validate 2 compile   :if valid porject then compile---> MVN compile 3 test    : its run all test case which we writen-->MVN test 4 package   : it will validate,compile,test and then packageing create a jar file--->MVN package 5 verify   : varify jar file-->MVN verify 6 install  : installed in local repo-->install 7 deploy   : jar file depoly in server-->deploy 3 Site  : prepare site doc
 -----------------------------------------------------------------------------------------------------
 methods :